-- b.
-Principles of Consolidation: Our consolidated financial statements include the accounts of our company and our wholly-owned subsidiary.
-All significant inter-company accounts were eliminated in consolidation. - c.
-Fair Value of Financial Instruments: The following methods and assumptions were used to estimate the fair value of each class of financial instruments: - (1) Cash and cash equivalents, accounts receivable, accounts payable, and accrued liabilities: The carrying amounts approximate fair value because of the short maturity of these instruments. - (2) Notes payable to finance companies: The fair value of our debt is estimated by discounting the future cash flows at rates currently offered to us for similar debt instruments of comparable maturities by banks or finance companies.
-At December 31, 2004 and 2003, the carrying values of these instruments approximate fair value. - (3) Notes payable to CEO: The fair value of our debt is presented as the face amount of the notes less the unamortized discounts related to the value of the beneficial conversion features and the estimated fair value of the warrants to purchase common stock issued in connection with the notes.
-At December 31, 2004, the fair value of the note payable to our CEO is approximately \$75,000, as determined by a third-party valuation expert.
-At December 31, 2003, the carrying value of the note payable to our CEO approximates fair value. - (4) Notes payable to outside investors: The fair value of our debt is presented as the face amount of the notes less the unamortized discounts related to the value of the beneficial conversion features and the estimated fair value of the warrants to purchase common stock issued in connection with the notes.
-At December 31, 2004, the fair value of the note payable to outside investors is approximately \$6.0 million, as determined by a third-party valuation expert.
-At December 31, 2003, the carrying value of the note payable to an outside investor approximates fair value.

-- d.
-Cash and Cash Equivalents: There were no cash equivalents at December 31, 2004 or 2003.
-As of December 31, 2004 and 2003, \$19,000 and \$8,000, respectively, was restricted to secure to secure a bank guarantee related to a sub-lease agreement for Cardiosonix' office space. - e.
+- (3) Notes payable to finance companies: The fair value of our debt is estimated by discounting the future cash flows at rates currently offered to us for similar debt instruments of comparable maturities by banks or finance companies.
+At December 31, 2005 and 2004, the carrying values of these instruments approximate fair value. - (4) Notes payable to CEO: The carrying value of our debt is presented as the face amount of the notes less the unamortized discounts related to the value of the beneficial conversion features and the initial estimated fair value of the warrants to purchase common stock issued in connection with the notes.
+At December 31, 2005, the carrying value of the note payable to our CEO approximates fair value.
+At December 31, 2004, the fair value of the note payable to our CEO was approximately \$75,000, as determined by a third-party valuation expert. - (5) Notes payable to outside investors: The carrying value of our debt is presented as the face amount of the notes less the unamortized discounts related to the value of the beneficial conversion features and the initial estimated fair value of the warrants to purchase common stock issued in connection with the notes.
+At December 31, 2005, the carrying value of the note payable to outside investors approximates fair value.
+At December 31, 2004, the fair value of the note payable to outside investors was approximately \$6.0 million, as determined by a third-party valuation expert. - d.
+Cash and Cash Equivalents: There were no cash equivalents at December 31, 2005 or 2004.
+As of December 21, 2005 and 2004, \$8,000 and \$19,000, respectively, was restricted to secure bank guarantees related to sub-lease agreements for Cardiosonix' office space. - e.
 Inventory: All components of inventory are valued at the lower of cost (first-in, first-out) or market.
 We adjust inventory to market value when the net realizable value is lower than the carrying cost of the inventory.
 Market value is determined based on recent sales activity and margins achieved.

-The components of net inventory at December 31, 2004 and 2003 are as follows:
+The components of net inventory at December 31, 2005 and 2004 are as follows: